 The Bible is amazing and I never cease to be amazed at all the wonderful promises that God has for us.
-I was recently doing a study on God’s promises to prosper the work of our hands.
+I was recently doing a study on God’s promises to bless the work of your hands.

-One of the things that stood out to me, that I think many Christians miss is that most of these verses about prospering are contingent on something.
+One of the things that stood out to me, that I think many Christians miss is that most of these verses about blessing are contingent on something.

 For example, in Psalm 1 it is says that we need to be doing things God’s way and staying in the Word and then what we put our hand to prospers.